avrovulcanxh607/simplenews/README.md

 # simplenews
-Converts a BBC News Page to an array
+Converts a BBC News Page to an array.
+Used in Makeceefax to simplify page processing.